HTO3/Hto3.StringHelpers/README.md

 Features
 --------
-A set of extension methods that can be used to facilitate the manipulation of strings solving common dev problems.
+A set of extension methods that can be used to manipulate strings solving common dev problems.

 ### RemoveCharactersAtBegining

+Remove a specified amout of characters at the begining of string.

 ```csharp
 "Apple".RemoveCharactersAtBegining(1) == "pple";